 Net Promoter Score (NPS) is used for customer perception research.
 Even though the survey process itself is automated, the analysis part is time-consuming.
 Customer feedback questionnaires usually include both, giving a score for the service and a free text option for comment.
 Since people are different and feel things differently, there might happen discrepancy between NPS score given and sentiment in textual comments.
 Therefore to really understand how customers feel about your company and services, the comments need to be analysed more deeply.

-Feelingstream has built a solution that helps companies easily do that.
+Feelingstream has built a solution that helps businesses easily do that.
 Our custom trained machine learning models have high accuracy to automatically detect sentiment and topics in customer feedback comments.
 This means instead of only taking into account given NPS scores, from text analysis it might be seen that the customer was actually very happy with the service, but just chose the wrong NPS score.
 The software also gives you an automatic callback report for customers with a negative experience to contact with them.

 By analysing NPS that way, your company spends less time and effort on customer given data analysis and would get higher accuracy in categorization, while no biased categorization is included.
 As well it gives you improved capabilities to listen to your customers and react to the changes in the market.